 A center island encased in recessed beadboard panels and covered with a butcher block counter top add to the cottage look and feel of this charming kitchen . . . . .

 . . . as does the bracketed open shelving that flanks the tall window above the sink.
 The only concessions to modern day styling in this kitchen are the stainless steel appliances.

-signed by Michaela Mahady of SALA Architects, with offices in Minneapolis and Stillwater, Minnesota, USA.
+The Craftsman Style cottage with exterior image below, right, was designed by Michaela Mahady of SALA Architects, with offices in Minneapolis and Stillwater, Minnesota, USA.
 Maple Forest's design and detailing are stunning on both the exterior and interior!

 Pictured below, left, is a close-up view of the center island with pendant lighting above.
 It features simple cabinetry with flat recessed panels on both door and drawer fronts and is finished in a striking dark green enamel.

 A wider view shows the cabinetry and appliances along the wall behind the island.
 Note how the refrigerator doors have been covered with panels that are designed and finished to match the other cabinetry.

 In stark contrast to the dark enameled finish is a lovely breakfast nook in the kitchen corner.
 It features built-in seating fronted with simple recessed panels and finished with a light stain.
 Thick cushions placed on top ensure plenty of comfort.

 Adjacent to the seating area is a country cottage hutch -- also stained and finished to match the built-in seating area, including the "walls of windows" surrounding the breakfast nook.
 Note how the upper doors of the hutch are designed to echo the window detailing . . . . . complete with little transoms above!